Clayton Christensen: Early life

+Education

+Brigham Young University

 After graduating from high school in 1970, Christensen was accepted to Harvard University, Yale University, and Brigham Young University (BYU).
 He "decided to make the decision a matter of prayer" and felt a "clear impression" to attend BYU, which had awarded him a full scholarship.
-Christensen majored in economics, and was classmates in his first-year economics course with future U.S. presidential candidate Mitt Romney and future Harvard Business School dean Kim B. Clark.
-While at BYU, he took a two-year leave of absence from 1971 to 1973 to serve as a volunteer full-time missionary for the LDS Church.
+Christensen majored in economics, and was classmates in his first-year economics course with future U.S. presidential candidate Mitt Romney and future HBS dean Kim B. Clark.
+While at BYU, he took a two-year leave of absence from 1971 to 1973 to serve as a full-time missionary for the LDS Church.
 He was assigned to serve in South Korea and became a fluent speaker of Korean.
-Christensen returned to BYU after completing his missionary service, and in 1975 graduated with an Honors B.A. summa cum laude in economics.
+Christensen returned to BYU after completing his missionary service, and in 1975 graduated summa cum laude with honors with a bachelor's degree in economics.

+Oxford University

-After graduating from BYU, Christensen won a Rhodes Scholarship and spent two years studying applied econometrics at Oxford University's Queen's College, receiving an M.Phil. in 1977.
-While at Oxford, Christensen was a member of the men's basketball team, winning back-to-back British University Sports Federation championships in 1975 and 1976 and the English Basketball Association's national championship for non-league teams in 1977.
-Christensen then returned to the United States to attend the Harvard Business School, receiving an MBA with high distinction in 1979.
+Following graduation from BYU, Christensen was awarded a Rhodes Scholarship and spent two years studying applied econometrics at Queen's College, Oxford, receiving a master's degree in 1977.
+While at Oxford, Christensen was the starting center on the men's basketball team, winning back-to-back British University Sports Federation championships in 1975 and 1976 and the English Basketball Association's national championship for non-league teams in 1977.

+Harvard University

+Once Christensen completed his degree program at Oxford, he returned to the United States to attend HBS where he received an MBA with high distinction in 1979.
+He later returned to Harvard for his doctoral study in business, receiving a Doctor of Business Administration degree in 1992.

 Career

+1979–1989

 After receiving his MBA in 1979, Christensen began working for Boston Consulting Group (BCG) as a consultant and project manager.
-In 1982, he was named a White House Fellow and took a one-year leave of absence from BCG to work in Washington, D.C. as an assistant to the U.S. Secretary of Transportation, serving under both Drew Lewis and Elizabeth Dole.
-In 1984, he and several professors from Massachusetts Institute of Technology founded an advanced ceramics company called Ceramics Process Systems Corporation (now known as CPS Technologies).
-Christensen served as its president and CEO through the late 1980s, then decided to leave the company and become a university professor.
-He returned to Harvard for doctoral study in business, receiving a Doctor of Business Administration degree in 1992.
-After completing his doctorate, Christensen joined the Harvard Business School's faculty and set a record by achieving the rank of "full" professor in only six years.
+In 1982, he was named a White House Fellow and took a one-year leave of absence from BCG to work in Washington, D.C. as an assistant to the United States Secretary of Transportation, serving under both Drew Lewis and Elizabeth Dole.
+In 1984, he and several professors from the Massachusetts Institute of Technology founded an advanced ceramics company named Ceramics Process Systems Corporation (now known as CPS Technologies).
+Christensen served as its president and CEO through the late 1980s until he decided to leave the company to pursue a Doctor of Business Administration degree.

+1990–1999

+After completing his doctoral study, Christensen joined the HBS faculty and set a record by achieving the rank of full professor in only six years.